Anna Johnson Julian: Personal life

 Anna was married to Robert Thompson when she met Percy Lavon Julian.
 Racial barriers had prevented Percy Julian's appointment to a position at his alma mater, DePauw University, and elsewhere.
 Robert Thompson and Percy Julian worked together at Howard University, but Anna and Percy's affair in part led to both Thompson and Julian having to leave Howard in 1932.
 Percy and Anna married on December 24, 1935.
 Not yet financially established, Anna Julian continued to live and work in Washington, D.C. while pursuing her PhD in sociology at the University of Pennsylvania, while her husband took a position in Chicago.
 When they began to live together, she found, "Science can be a hard taskmaster.
 Dinner can be at seven or 11, as far as the true disciple of chemistry is concerned."
 Both of them were committed to similar goals and values, and were later described by newspapers as a "power couple".

 They had two children, Faith Roselle Julian and Percy Julian Jr (an attorney), and also raised Anna's nephew, Leon "Rhoddy" Ellis.

 In 1950, the couple bought a 15-room house in the upscale, white neighborhood Oak Park, Chicago, a community that "Ernest Hemingway, a native son, once referred to as the village of 'broad lawns and narrow minds'."
 The couple and their children faced a sustained, violent campaign to stop them from living there.
 She later said: "We were pioneers facing the wilderness...only for us, it was a human wilderness – growing from bigotry."
 The town at first refused to switch the water on to the home, and the couple received threats.
 At the end of November, while the house and grounds were being prepared, someone doused the inside with gasoline and then threw a fire bomb inside, which exploded but fortunately failed to ignite the fumes.
 The house was placed under guard, but there was another bombing attempt the next June.
-While the Julian children were at home, dynamite was thrown from a car, but falling short of the house.
+While the Julian children were at home, dynamite was thrown from a car, but fell short of the house.
 The couple refused to be intimidated.
-Percy Julian said, “The right of a people to live where they want to, without fear, is more important than science.”
+Percy Julian said, "The right of a people to live where they want to, without fear, is more important than science."

 Julian spent the rest of her life in the Oak Park home, and lived to see her husband honored locally with a junior high school named after him in 1985.
 She died in an Oak Park hospital on July 3, 1994.